 “The very ink with which all history is written is merely fluid prejudice.” ~Mark Twain

-I love helping bring diverse as well as similar people together in a physical space to enjoy enriching conversations about challenging concepts.
-Think Again and Faith Again are part of my continuing education, and spiritual, social, and intellectual growth.
-And part of my contribution in creating a healthy community.
-They are an investment in myself, my family, faith, and friends as well as the larger community.
+Both groups have become a passion as I’ve grown to love and appreciate so many of the people who I’ve had the privilege of traveling this journey of curiosity with.
+I feel fortunate to bring diverse and similar people together in a physical space to enjoy enriching conversations about challenging concepts.
+Think Again and Faith Again are part of my continuing education, and my spiritual, social, and intellectual growth.
+And part of my contribution in trying to create a healthy community.

-Combining the two groups into one website made sense not only for management purposes, but also because historically the secular space and the spiritual/religious/faith space have often not played well together.
-I hope by sharing the same space while exploring our questions that we will find connecting threads of thought, trust, and respect for each other and those who see things differently than us.”
+At the end of 2017 I combined the separate websites of Think Again and Faith Again into one and gave them an “identity.”
+This made sense not only for management purposes, but also because historically, the secular and the spiritual/religious have not always played well together.
+I hope by sitting in the same space while exploring our questions that we will find connecting threads of thought, trust, and respect for each other and those who see things differently than us.”

 Presenters come from both within the group and from without.
 If you would like to present on a topic or know someone who would be good for us to engage with, then please contact Jay at Thinkagain.FaithAgain@gmail.com.